muurid1/Neural_Network_Analysis/README.md

 ##### How many neurons, layers, and and activation functions did you select for your neural network model, and why?

+This model have three (3) hidden layers with many neurons for each because it seems to increase the accuracy above 75%.

+##### Were you able to achieve the target model performance?

+Yes

+##### What steps did you take to try and increase model performance?

+• the conversion of the NAME column into data points, which has the biggest impact on improving efficiency

+• the addition of a third layer and

+• the usage of the "sigmoid" activation function for the 2nd and 3rd layer.

 ### Optimize the Model